G4din/DM-Football/README.md

 To evaluate our results, we will simulate a season of the Premier League after the recommended changes have been implemented.
 This will help us assess whether our recommendations can improve the team's performance and placement in the table, as well as the potential financial benefits our recommendations could bring to the team.

 ## Milestones
-1. Data collection and preprocessing
+1. Data collection and preprocessing.
-2. EDA and initial insights obtained
+2. EDA and initial insights obtained.
-3. Machine Learning models developed
+3. Machine Learning models developed.
-4. Player clustering and performance evaluation
+4. Player clustering and performance evaluation.
-5. Look for potential player acquisitions
+5. Look for potential player acquisitions.
-6. Recommendations formulated
+6. Recommendations formulated.
-7. Run simulation and check results
+7. Run simulation and check results.
-8. Final project report and presentation
+8. Final project report and presentation.

 Please refer to the individual folders and files in this repository for detailed information, code, and documentation related to each milestone.